-Canadian artist Kelly Dodge’s first exhibition in 2001 marked the beginning of a fast rising career that has garnered both national and international recognition.
-She is a signature member of the Artists for Conservation (AFC), the Pastel Society of America, and the Society of Animal Artists, N.Y.
-In 2004 she was deemed an ‘Artist of Note’ by Wildlife Art magazine.
-In 2009 she received the prestigious AFC Flag Expedition Fellowship enabling her to travel to the Galapagos Islands for the purposes of artistic field research.
-She has been awarded the AFC Medal of Excellence twice.
-This award is given in recognition of extraordinary artwork.
+Canadian artist Kelly Dodge’s first exhibition marked the beginning of a fast rising career that garnered both national and international recognition.
+She is a signature member of the Artists for Conservation, the Pastel Society of America and the Society of Animal Artists.
+She was deemed an ‘Artist of Note’ by Wildlife Art magazine and has been awarded the AFC Medal of Excellence twice.
+This award is given annually in recognition of extraordinary artwork.
+A career highlight was being awarded the prestigious AFC Flag Expedition Fellowship enabling her to travel to the Galapagos Islands for the purposes of artistic field research.

 “Kelly’s use of medium is noteworthy, not only in the sense of achieving a personal style, but also from the perspective of a technique that is decisive, and demonstrates a confidence that only comes with mastering one’s medium coupled with an intimate knowledge of the chosen subject matter.
 Both attributes are a testimony to a commitment to quality and authenticity that Kelly arrives at as a direct extension of her innate personality.”